Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 - Cost: 2,000 miles per 1 XP

-- At miles purchase price of EUR 0.011/mile (Subscribe to Miles Premium): 2,000 x 0.011 = EUR 22/XP
+- At a miles purchase price of EUR 0.011/mile (Subscribe to Miles Premium): 2,000 x 0.011 = EUR 22/XP

-- At Amex miles (cost ~EUR 0.002/mile): 2,000 x 0.002 = EUR 4/XP (but you "burn" miles you would otherwise spend)
+- With Amex-earned miles (cost ~EUR 0.002/mile): 2,000 x 0.002 = EUR 4/XP (but you "burn" miles you would otherwise spend)

 - Recommendation: maximum 5-10 XP via this route, only if your deadline is approaching